Petty Theft And Shoplifting

 If you have been charged with petty theft, you should know, from the get-go, that there is nothing “petty” about the charge in terms of what consequences you may be facing.
 In fact, certain circumstances (including the value of the property you are accused of stealing, or a prior related conviction) may exacerbate your punishment.
 While a first petty theft is classified as a misdemeanor, a second or third petty theft conviction can result in a felony charge against you.
 This is also known as a petty theft with a prior.
 It is punishable by one year in the county jail or even 16 months (one year and four months) in state prison.

-We have more than 35 years of experience defending persons accused of petty theft and shoplifting.
-We are former Los Angeles deputy district attorneys.
-Robert Ernenwein is certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
+We have more than 60 years of experience defending persons accused of petty theft and shoplifting.
+Robert Ernenwein is a former Los Angeles Deputy District Attorney.
+Also, he is certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
 He has also been selected for inclusion in Super Lawyers by Los Angeles Magazine and has appeared as a legal analyst on multiple cable news programs, including Fox News.
 Our experience and capabilities are unmatched and our extensive experience and knowledge give us the tools needed to successfully challenge petty theft and shoplifting charges.

 But it’s just my first offense…what’s the big deal?